Yisitluke/CLOS-source/CLOS-Manual.md

 ---

-## 2, Menus
+## 2, How to Use

-There are several menus, this section will tell you how to create a user and use the Winix shell.
+This section will tell you how to create a user.

 First, how do you even run the system?: Just open a terminal where you placed the `CLOS.py` file; if you're on Linux, run: